EUDR reporting guide for operators

 Preparing for inspections

-Once enforcement begins, national authorities will inspect operators using a risk-based approach meaning that the higher the risk classification of the country or region (based on the EU benchmarking system), the more likely your DDS will be checked.
+National authorities inspect operators using a risk-based approach.
+The higher the risk classification of the country or region (based on the EU benchmarking system), the more likely a DDS will face scrutiny.

-To prepare, it’s essential to know what auditors will look for: the completeness of your documentation and retention for five years, how you determined “negligible risk,” whether your due diligence system is actually functioning and a yearly recheck of all due diligence related assessments.
-Authorities may conduct traceability tests, requesting that you show how a product on the market links back to a specific production plot.
+Auditors check for: completeness of documentation and five-year retention, how the operator determined "negligible risk," whether the due diligence system functions in practice and a yearly recheck of all due diligence-related assessments.
+Authorities may also run traceability tests, asking the operator to show how a product on the market links back to a specific production plot.

-To stay prepared, operators should conduct regular internal audits or mock inspections.
+Run regular internal audits or mock inspections.
 Choose a recent shipment and practice retrieving the full due diligence file.
-Simulating an audit helps uncover gaps, such as missing permits or outdated coordinates, and strengthens team readiness under pressure.
+Simulating an audit uncovers gaps, such as missing permits or outdated coordinates and strengthens team readiness.

-Finally, view inspection readiness as a process of continuous improvement.
-Monitor evolving risks, refresh your supplier assessments at least yearly, and adapt your systems as the business grows.
-If enforcement reveals a weak point, close the gap and update your internal procedures.
-Treat EUDR not just as a regulatory obligation, but as a foundation for resilient and responsible supply chains.
+Monitor evolving risks, refresh supplier assessments at least yearly and adapt systems as the business grows.
+Treat the EUDR not just as a regulatory obligation but as a foundation for resilient and responsible supply chains.

 Mistake 1: Relying solely on certifications or supplier assurances